BenShutt/WesthillSolutionsTask/WSL-README.md

 - Wrote this `README` and other codebase documentation

 I am finishing now by answering your final questions on the task criteria.

 Due to the time limit, I can not complete any more features in the time.
 If other candidates have done more in the 4h I would be interested to know if they actually stuck to the 4h.
+I took a little longer due to the amount I have written here.

 ## Answers To Your Questions